Do I Belong?

 For my first iteration, I created a basic book with all the stories fragmented into different parts.
 I wanted to play with the concept of each person's individual story.
 Though different, I combined them to create one piece.
 This represents a metaphor of how people tend to overgeneralize Asians which was a problem all my interviewees faced to different extents.

 I didn't think the book idea was the best way to have people take in the stories because it wasn't engaging enough.
 I wanted to create an experience where users would have to interact with others, answer hard questions and generate conversations to thoroughly understand the stereotype they were presented with in a fun manner.
+How might we create an engaging experience that diverts from reading?

 I started to brainstorm different ideas of how people remember information or take in stories.
 I eventually came across games and how they are the perfect medium for storytelling, because stores were a necessity to motivate players to continue playing a game.